 There is also an exemption for H-1B specialty workers with approved I-140’s regardless of the file date, but who cannot file an I-485 application for permanent residence due to per country ceilings.
 For those workers, H-1B extensions can be granted in three-year increments until a final decision is reached on their adjustment of status or consular processing application.
 A copy of the I-140 approval notice is required for an extension.

 The application process for hiring an international visitor on H-1B specialty worker status is a cooperative effort between the hiring department, UC International Services and the H-1B beneficiary.
 The most important thing to keep in mind about the H-1B process is that it is time consuming.
-Premium processing has been temporarily suspended.
-Normal USCIS processing can take as long as 8 months, although the reason behind the premium processing suspension was to clear backlogged cases.
-We recommend that you start early.
+Normal USCIS processing times can take as long as 8 months to make a decision.
+Premium processing can be requested for a fee.
+Premium processing will help obtain an answer on the case within 15 days of submitting the application, but pre-filing steps take two months or more.
+So, even if premium processing is requested an approval won’t come quickly.

 H-1B petitions can be submitted to USCIS 6 months in advance of the desired start date.
 Whether a new hire or extension, you should submit the required documents specified below to UC International Services 6 months in advance.